 i Positive discrimination

 While most countries have laws prohibiting discrimination against members of protected classes, some jurisdictions have gone a step further by enacting laws requiring ‘positive discrimination’ (i.e., the practice of giving an advantage to a certain group to increase diversity or combat prejudice).
 In the United Kingdom, for example, employers are legally required to implement ‘positive action’ in their recruitment processes under the Equality Act 2010.
 The Act allows employers to favour an applicant if the employer believes that the applicant experiences a ‘disadvantage connected to the [protected] characteristic’, and that positive discrimination will ‘enable or encourage persons who share the protected characteristic to overcome or minimise that disadvantage’.
 A similar regulation was signed into law in 2007 in South Africa.
-The EU has also passed regulations that allow for participating Member States to take positive action to promote workplace equality.2 In 2015, members of the US Congress introduced a similar piece of legislation, also named the Equality Act, which would amend and expand the landmark Civil Rights Act of 1964 to embrace a more robust vision of equality, banning discrimination in various areas of people’s lives, including employment, public education, housing and credit, among others, on the basis of sex, sexual orientation and gender identity.
+The European Union has also passed regulations that allow for participating Member States to take positive action to promote workplace equality.2 In 2015 and then again in 2017, members of the US Congress introduced a similar piece of legislation, also named the Equality Act, which would amend and expand the landmark Civil Rights Act of 1964 to embrace a more robust vision of equality, banning discrimination in various areas of people’s lives, including employment, public education, housing and credit, among others, on the basis of sex, sexual orientation and gender identity.

 In India, there is a constitutional basis and ‘reservation’ programme in place to allocate a quota of public service positions for traditionally under-represented groups.
 These under-represented groups include certain castes and religious minorities.
 Similarly, Malaysia and Nigeria also have affirmative action programmes for public service employees in order to attain the desired balance of ethnicities.
 In contrast, however, outright ‘quota’ programmes have been rejected for the most part in the US by the Supreme Court, where the prevailing philosophy is for employers to make ‘blind’ determinations with respect to race, national origin, sex and other protected classes.
 As typically well-represented groups (e.g., white males) can claim ‘reverse’ discrimination under Title VII and other discrimination statutes, employers must carefully design diversity programmes to avoid legal claims by employees who claim to have been disfavoured or excluded by diversity initiative programmes.